vamphlett/blog-new/default/2-First stop-May 11th - Gettysburg, PA.md

 <img src="https://library.wamphlett.net/photos/vamphlett/blog/2/IMG_4421.jpg" />
 </div>

-After a fairly smooth early morning departure to my first campsite in Gettysburg, PA, I was relieved I had a nice sunny morning with no wind, which helped with the nerves.
+After a fairly smooth early morning departure to my first campsite in Gettysburg, PA, I was relieved I had a nice sunny morning, with no wind, which helped with the nerves.
 I even managed to stop at a Truck Stop Gas/Petrol station, filled up, and roll onto the Truck Stop weighing scales to check my vehicle limits - with the help of a friendly, not serial killer like, trucker :-)

 Onwards for a slow but steady drive.
 Lessons learned, if the sat nav says 4 hrs, expect 5 hrs when towing, and hold tight when be trucks come barreling past.
 Arrived at the site about 2 p.m.
 Not a fan of the "thanks for coming now find a space that is available" approach, but I am told it's the norm.
 Lots of seasonal sites here so not all had humans in (always a bonus) but none the less difficult to find a spot.
 15 mins in and I find a nice little end spot next to my very friendly neighbours, Judy and Wyatt, or Wayne, or Bruce, or something....